kvalge/customer-churn-python/README.md

 profitable customers by monthly charges.
 churn_by_socio_dem.py - creates charts and writes info to churn_by_socio_dem.txt file to analyse churn by socio-dem characteristics.
+churn_by_services.py - creates charts and writes info to churn_by_services_dem.txt file to analyse churn by service characteristics.

 ### Dataset